flickShot555/MAD-020-/README.md

 # MAD-020-
+hello,
-this repository contains all the assignments or data submitted by SP22-BSE-020.
+This repository contains all the assignments or data submitted by:
+Name: Abbas Khan
+Registration Number: SP22-BSE-020.
+Subject: Mobile App Development